Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Summary

 A finding from the case study was that larger sample sizes are needed to identify all model parameters and obtain accurate estimates of the treatment contrasts.
-This was confirmed in simulation studies with data from eight and seventeen subjects in each group, respectively.
+This was confirmed in a simulation study considering eight and seventeen subjects, where BSL was able to identify treatment contrasts with seventeen subjects in each group while PMM was not.

+We have compared the fit of the SDEMEM for the two treatment groups in the case study with that of a ODE mixed-effects model, assuming no within-subject variation in growth and elimination rates over time.
+The ODE mixed-effects model appears to fit the case study data well, but parameters have larger uncertainties and residual variation is much larger than for the SDEMEM.
+Unfortunately, the small sample sizes prevent us from determining which model is truly the better.
+Hence, overall realistic modeling of tumor growth dynamics in response to treatment remains an open question.
 Although we recommend larger sample sizes for obtaining valid statistical inference, Bayesian inference may still be used to perform exploratory analyses in small scale experiments.
 In the latter case, judicious informative priors based on subject matter expertise may compensate for the otherwise too small sample size.

-In conclusion SDEMEMs allow for mechanistic modeling of tumor growth and response to treatment including natural sources of variability.
+In conclusion, SDEMEMs allow for mechanistic modeling of tumor growth and response to treatment including natural sources of variability.
 These may be useful for power calculations and optimal design, even in studies where more robust statistical methods are preferred for confirmatory data analysis.